 File operations in C: fopen, fprintf, fscanf, and fclose.

-π What to learn on this page
+π What you'll learn on this page

 β Must-know essentials